Eighth (and

 • Create transparent price tiers – Show customers that the higher price for an eighth reflects real handling, packaging, and regulatory work, not just the flower itself.

-• Negotiate better wholesale rates – If you can demonstrate that a pound broken into eighths requires $128 × $2 of ancillary spend, you have apply to negotiate a lower per‑ounce cost from cultivators.
+• Negotiate better wholesale rates – If you can demonstrate that a pound broken into eighths requires $128 × $2 of ancillary spend, you have take advantage of to negotiate a lower per‑ounce cost from cultivators.

 • Implement dynamic packaging – Use cost‑effective packaging that still meets label and tracking requirements (e.g., QR‑coded labels that double as Metrc tags).
 Small savings per unit add up quickly at scale.